 3.5 Notice of Meetings; Voting by Mail

-Written notice of each annual meeting, spring meeting, or special meeting of the members of the Corporation and of such members’ voting by mail on any issue shall be delivered, mailed or sent by electronic communication to the email address of record on file at the SRMC website by the Secretary of the Corporation, or the other person or persons entitled to call such meeting or give notice of such voting by mail, not less than five nor more than 30 days before the meeting (or the date for counting of ballots on a vote by mail), including the day of the meeting (or counting of ballots), to all members of the Corporation.
+Written notice of each annual meeting, spring meeting, or special meeting of the members of the Society and of such members’ voting by mail on any issue shall be delivered, mailed or sent by electronic communication to the email address of record on file at the SRMC website by the Secretary of the Society, or the other person or persons entitled to call such meeting or give notice of such voting by mail, not less than five nor more than 30 days before the meeting (or the date for counting of ballots on a vote by mail), including the day of the meeting (or counting of ballots), to all members of the Society.
 Each such notice of meeting shall state the time and place of the meeting and the purpose or purposes thereof (or in the case of annual meeting, any matters concerning which special notice is required); except that if the notice thereof so states, any annual, spring, or special meeting, or the vote on any issue, may be held or had by mail.
-The Board of Directors shall establish a procedure for voting by mail and counting ballots in connection with any voting by mail, and shall designate one of the Directors or an Officer of the Corporation to verify the results of the voting on each issue in writing and acknowledge the execution of such certificate before a notary public and deliver such certificate to the Secretary of the Corporation who shall enter it in the minute books of the Corporation.
+The Board of Directors shall establish a procedure for voting by mail and counting ballots in connection with any voting by mail, and shall designate one of the Directors or an Officer of the Society to verify the results of the voting on each issue in writing and acknowledge the execution of such certificate before a notary public and deliver such certificate to the Secretary of the Society who shall enter it in the minute books of the Society.

 A quorum for any annual meeting, spring meeting, special meeting, or vote by mail shall be:

-(a) A two-thirds majority (but not fewer than fifteen members) of the sum of the members of the Corporation authorized to vote who either (1) have been registered to attend the meeting, or (2) have submitted a valid proxy where voting is at a meeting and not by mail.
+(a) A two-thirds majority (but not fewer than fifteen members) of the sum of the members of the Society authorized to vote who either (1) have been registered to attend the meeting, or (2) have submitted a valid proxy where voting is at a meeting and not by mail.

-(b) 20 percent of the members of the Corporation authorized to vote if voting by mail; but for this purpose a member shall be considered as voting only if the member’s ballot or other writing expressing the member’s vote is received in time to be counted in the voting as herein above provided where the voting is by mail.
+(b) 20 percent of the members of the Society authorized to vote if voting by mail; but for this purpose a member shall be considered as voting only if the member’s ballot or other writing expressing the member’s vote is received in time to be counted in the voting as herein above provided where the voting is by mail.